Ray Holmes: Personal life

-Postwar myths and clarifications regarding Holmes' attack
+Postwar discussion of Holmes' attack

-Over the years, several sources began perpetuating the myth that Holmes deliberately crashed into the Dornier and that the German plane was attempting to bomb the palace.
-However, this account has been challenged by modern scholars, most notably by Alfred Price and Stephen Bungay, for its many errors and inaccuracies.
-In fact, eyewitness accounts have been uncovered which mention that the Dornier was empty when it was rammed.
-According to sources, Zehbe developed engine trouble and lagged half a mile behind the main bomber stream.
-His Dornier attracted a swarm of fighters and had already been damaged, Goschenhofer and Hobel had been killed and then he and the remainder bailed out; Armbruster bailed out over Sydenham, and Hammermeister bailed out over Dulwich.
+The story that Holmes deliberately crashed into the Dornier and that the German plane was attempting to bomb the palace has been challenged - notably by Alfred Price and Stephen Bungay.
+In one account, Zehbe developed engine trouble and lagged half a mile (800 metres) behind the main bomber stream.
+His Dornier attracted a swarm of fighters and was damaged.
+Goschenhofer and Hobel were killed before Zehbe and the others bailed out (Armbruster over Sydenham and Hammermeister over Dulwich).
 As Zehbe bailed out, he set the aircraft on autopilot.
-His Dornier flew on empty until Holmes rammed it.
+His Dornier was therefore unmanned when Holmes rammed it.
 During its spinning dive, the gravitational force on the Dornier caused its bombs to be released, which hit or landed near to the Palace nearby, damaging the building.

-In addition, Holmes' combat report of the day makes no mention of an intended collision with the Dornier.
-In his combat report, he reported that he had made four attacks on the Dornier.
-He mentioned seeing a lone crewmember bail out as he made his third attack and, during the last pass, he felt a "jar" which caused his aircraft to fall into an uncontrollable spin, and that he first believed the Dornier exploded beneath him, before seeing it crash while he was on his parachute.
+Holmes' combat report of the day makes no mention of an intended collision with the Dornier.
+It said he made four attacks on the Dornier.
+He saw a lone crewmember bail out as he made his third attack and, during the last pass, he felt a "jar" which caused his aircraft to fall into an uncontrollable spin, and that he first believed the Dornier exploded beneath him, before seeing it crash while he was on his parachute.
 Over the years, this apparent unintended "jar" seems to have been transformed into an intentional collision.

 In the attack made by No.504 Squadron I attacked the right flank machine from quarter to astern.
 Pieces flew from the wings and a flame appeared in the port wing but went out again.
 After breaking away I climbed up to a single Do 215 and made two quarter attacks.
 Pieces flew off, my windscreen was now slashed with black oil.
 I attacked a third time and a member of the crew bailed out.
 On my fourth attack from the port beam a jar shook my starboard wing as I passed over the e/a and I went into an uncontrollable spin.
 I think the e/a must have exploded beneath me.
-I bailed out and as I landed I saw the Dornier hit the ground by Victoria Station, half a mile away.
+I bailed out and as I landed I saw the Dornier hit the ground by Victoria Station, half a mile [800 metres] away.

-In addition, contrary to belief that Zehbe died of wounds suffered during the attack, there are accounts which suggest that after he landed near The Oval, he was severely wounded by a civilian mob.
-He was rescued by the army but died of his wounds the next day.
+Contrary to reports that Zehbe died of wounds suffered during the air attack, he may have been wounded by a civilian mob after landing near the Oval.
+He was rescued by the army before dying of his wounds the next day.
 Zehbe was buried in Brookwood Military Cemetery.